Sskutushev/Lumi/docs/DEVELOPMENT.md

 ### Pull Requests

-- Заголовок должен описывать изменения
+- Title should describe changes
-- В описании укажите:
+- In the description, specify:
-  - Что было изменено
+  - What was changed
-  - Зачем были внесены изменения
+  - Why changes were made
-  - Как протестировать изменения
+  - How to test changes

-## Качество кода
+## Code Quality

-### Проверки
+### Checks

-Перед созданием PR убедитесь, что:
+Before creating a PR, ensure that:

-- Все тесты проходят
+- All tests pass
-- Код соответствует линтеру
+- Code adheres to the linter
-- Типы описаны корректно
+- Types are correctly described
-- Нет ошибок в консоли
+- There are no console errors

-### Код-ревью
+### Code Review

-- Проверьте производительность
+- Check performance
-- Оцените безопасность
+- Evaluate security
-- Убедитесь в доступности
+- Ensure accessibility
-- Проверьте покрытие тестами
+- Check test coverage